 A collection of third-party libraries required to build NCEPLIBS, chgres_cube, the UFS Weather Model, and the UPP.
-They are included in spack-stack and HPC-Stack.
+They are included in the HPC-Stack and in spack-stack.

 NEMS

 The NOAA Environmental Modeling System is a common modeling framework whose purpose is to streamline components of operational modeling suites at NCEP.